alexfunnell-zz/gazelle-deprecated/README.md

 * `--savepath`: where to save it. %s is the original filename and %d will be the scale
 * `--target`: the image we're trying to reconstruct from other tile images
 * `--codebook-dir`: the images we'll create tiles out of (codebook)
 * `--scale`: how large/small to make the tiles.
-Multipler on the aspect ratio.
+Multiplier on the aspect ratio.
 * `--height-aspect`: height aspect
 * `--width-aspect`: width aspect
 * `--vectorization-factor`: if we downsize the feature vector before querying (generally don't need to adjust this)